Skip to main content

 • Add a new condition: Adds a condition at the same level: Condition A and Condition B and Condition C.

-For more information, please refer to the FAQ.
+For more information, refer to the FAQ.

 Creating effective targeting segments in Kameleoon involves combining various conditions to define your audience.
 The use of the logical operators AND/OR is crucial in this process.
 Additionally, understanding the distinction between “include” and “exclude” conditions is essential for accurate segment configuration.